Tips For Managing Exam Stress

 Procrastination is when important tasks are put off or delayed to avoid difficult thoughts and feelings.
 Many reasons can lead a person to procrastinate.
 Some examples include boredom, fear of failure, stress, and not knowing where to start.

-If you are struggling with procrastination I have a blog dedicated to this topic.
+If you are struggling with procrastination, I have a blog dedicated to this topic.
 It discusses the possible reasons for procrastinating and tips for managing it.
 Tips include reducing distractions, taking regular breaks and rewarding yourself for work completed.

 5. Finding your ideal study space